-The Young Left Is a Third Party
+The Millennials-Versus-Boomers Fight Divides the Democratic Party

 Most Americans over 40 support several measures of both social justice and economic justice.
 But across ethnicities, many Americans have a deep aversion to anything that can be characterized as “political correctness” or “socialism.”
 And this might be the biggest challenge for the young progressive agenda.

 For example, the Democratic presidential candidates who focused most explicitly on sexism and racial injustice have flamed out.
 In its premortem for Kamala Harris's presidential run, The New York Times quoted one anonymous adviser who blamed the candidate’s struggles on the misguided idealism of her younger staffers, who took their cues from an unrepresentative sample of Twitter activists.
 Beto O'Rourke’s campaign, too, was widely derided as a shallow attempt to create viral moments for his woke online followers.
 Notably, these candidates failed to win much support among the very demographic groups for which they were advocating.
-It looks like their sensitivity to the socioeconomic disadvantages of their fellow citizens, praised by young leftists, turned off the very people they hoped to protect.

 Second, the progressive economic agenda might be suffused with the egalitarian ethic, but its landmark policies aren’t that popular.
 While Medicare for All often polls well, its public support is exquisitely sensitive to framing.
 According to the Kaiser Family Foundation, the net favorability of eliminating private insurance or requiring most Americans to pay more in taxes—both part of the Sanders plan—is negative-23 points.

 The Medicare for All debate is a microcosm of a larger divide.
 The young left’s deep skepticism toward capitalism simply isn’t shared by previous generations.
 According to Gallup polling, Gen X is firmly pro-capitalist and Baby Boomers, who came of age during the Cold War, prefer capitalism over socialism by a two-to-one margin.
-(You can point out to your parents that Social Security and Medicare are, essentially, socialism for the old, but that’s not the same as securing their support for Sanders.)
+(You can point out to your parents that Social Security and Medicare are, essentially, socialism for the old, but that’s not the same as converting them into Berniecrats.)

 “This is only the halfway point of an epochal change in Western politics following the Great Recession,” Keir Milburn says.
 The far right has responded with calls for xenophobic nationalism to preserve national identity, while the left has responded with calls for social democracy to restore socioeconomic justice.
 “I must admit that the far right is ascendant, but they have no answer to the future because they’ve given up on the future.
 The young left has identified that the future of adulthood no longer feels viable to many people, and it’s putting together a different vision.”